patrikzudel/PatrikZeros-CSGO-Sound-Fix/README.md

   Its simple, it lowers the volume when it detects a death and returns the volume when you get to freezetime.
   This effectively means your volume will be low for everything (e.g. Deathmatch) except actual matches (competitive / casual) where there is freezetime.

 It is **VAC safe** because it uses game state integration and it only changes the Windows sound mixer settings for CS.
 So it doesn't touch the game at all.
+Game state integration is the same thing Steelseries for example uses for their mice to change color when you kill someone etc.

   ## To be added